Russwater RPG Ruleset

 Resting

-There are two types of rest, a Short Rest and a Long Rest.
-Usually a Short Rest is seen as taking 1 hour and a Long Rest as 8 hours.
+There are two types of rest, a 1 hour Short Rest and an 8 hour Long Rest.

 Skills